 Don’t Use The Wrong Credit Card

-Marriott Bonvoy points sales are processed by Points.com so that eliminates the scope to earn a travel/flight/airline bonus by using a credit card that offers bonus points for shopping in one of those categories.
+Marriott Bonvoy points sales are processed by Points.com and that eliminates the scope to earn a travel/hotel bonus by using a credit card that offers bonus points for shopping in one of those categories.
 This would be a very good opportunity to boost your spending towards a welcome bonus on a card that’s offering a good deal (like the Amex Gold Card )…

 …or to boost your earnings of a currency that you particularly like.
-I, for example, would probably use my Chase Sapphire Reserve Card if I was to buy Avios as I can never have too many Ultimate Rewards points (despite the fact that I would only earn 1 point/dollar).
+I, for example, would probably use my Chase Sapphire Reserve Card if I was to buy Bonvoy Points as I can never have too many Ultimate Rewards points (despite the fact that I would only earn 1 point/dollar).

 This may or may not be a good sale depending on how you plan to spend the points you buy.
 Don’t buy Marriott Bonvoy points if you don’t have a plan for how you’re going to use them but buy as many as you need if the math makes sense.